henniferkay/tbUS/README.md

 #### Definitions
 According to the CDC, a tuberculosis case is counted as a Confirmed Case if the patient meets the clinical case definition (as determined by a medical provider) or is laboratory confirmed (positive for TB on culture or Nucleic Acid Amplification Test).

-A TB case is not to be confused with a latent TB Infection (LTBI) case.
+A TB case is not to be confused with a latent TB infection (LTBI) case.
 A person with LTBI breathed in TB bacteria and became infected at one point but has not turned into active TB disease and is not symptomatic or infectious.

 Rate is defined as the number of the event (TB cases) per 100,000 persons.